EvaGraceSmith/Reading-Notes/301/class-11.md

 #### What kind of data is a good fit for an SQL database?
-Give a real world example.

 Credit Card transactions at a store.
-They need security and support and need to be able to handle high traffic Give a real world example.
+They need security and support and need to be able to handle high traffic

 #### What kind of data is a good fit a NoSQL database?
-Give a real world example.

 Start up business.
 Needs flexibility and room for growth.